 Volume pedals are easy to understand.
-The expression pedal will allow maximum signal in either toe-down or heel-down position and no signal at the opposite position, depending on how the pedal is set up.
+Depending on how the pedal is set up, the expression pedal will allow maximum signal in either toe-down or heel-down position and no signal at the opposite position.

 Volume pedals do not only allow for muting, which is great between songs, while tuning, etc. They also allow for volume swells and other changes in dynamics due, in large part, to their continuously variable nature.

-The Ernie Ball VP JR. (link to check the price on Amazon) is a popular volume pedal with a relatively small footprint (hence the name “Jr.”).
+The Ernie Ball VP JR. is a popular volume pedal with a relatively small footprint (hence the name “Jr.”).

 Is chorus a modulation effect?
 Chorus is considered to be a part of the modulation category of effects.
 It utilizes a modulated delay circuit to produce pitch-variation in the wet signal and combines the wet and dry/direct signals at the output to produce a multi-voice “chorus” effect.

 What is the difference between chorus and flanger?
 Chorus and flanger are both based on the same basic design: a modulated delay circuit that causes phase modulation in the output signal (a mix of the wet and dry signals).
-The chorus effect sounds like multiple voices with slight detuning while the flanger effect sound like a whooshing/sweeping of the phase.
+The chorus effect sounds like multiple voices with slight detuning, while the flanger effect sounds like a whooshing/sweeping of the phase.
 The major differences in design are:

 - Flangers typically only use two voice (wet and dry).
 Chorus may have multiple wet voices (though a 2-voice effect is also common).

 - Flangers have shorter delay times (below 10 ms) while choruses have longer delay times (above 10 ms).
 There is crossover between these values.